 After you have finalized your design theme, payment gateways, its time for the last step –

 Click on ‘Domains’ from ‘Online Store’ under ‘SALES CHANNELS’ in the left menu pane.
 Your domain name would already be the one you created in the first step, but in case you want to change that, you can select any of the following options:

-Using this option you can connect the domain you might have created in the past.
+Using this option, you can connect the domain you might have created in the past on platforms like Namecheap, Bluehost, Godaddy, etc. (as they are less pricey there).
 Remember this cannot be an existing Shopify domain.

-This option lets you buy a new domain from Shopify or other sites like GoDaddy.
+This option lets you buy a new domain from Shopify.

 Step 8: Getting your shop up and running

 Lastly, you can finalise your products and payment gateway and hot ‘Publish’ from your Shopify dashboard.

 WooCommerce is very flexible, affordable, and easy to manage.
 Though it might seem more complex than Shopify, WooCommerce is: